We address some of the most common myths about the production and properties of recombinant viruses and vectors below:

 Virus production is the same for every vector

 Typically there may be a 10-fold range of virus productivities between various vectors.
 In the virus core, the cells, helper plasmids, and media that are used for virus production are pretested for performance and are largely the same from one virus production to another.
 Customer vectors are the main material that varies from one virus production to another and, therefore, when virus production fails, it is often a problem with the vector.
-Examples of common vector problems are:

 Genes expressed by vectors in virus producing cells that make the cells unhealthy may inhibit virus production because virus production depends on a wide variety of cellular proteins.
 Typically, the best productivities are obtained from vectors that encode “innocuous” genes, genes driven by promoters that are weak in virus-producing cells or other cases where gene expression is low or off.
 Productivities may be lower when virus producing cells express genes that affect cell physiology or genes that directly interfere with processes needed for virus production.